SonicDMG/openrag-langflow-app/typescript/app/dnd/README_MONSTER_CREATION.md

 # Dynamic Monster Creation System

-This system allows you to dynamically create new monster types at runtime by generating reference images, pixelizing them, auto-rigging, and rendering them with procedural animations.
+This system allows you to dynamically create new monster types at runtime by generating reference images, pixelizing them, and storing them as static images with optional cutout versions for layered display.

 ## Architecture Overview

 1. **Image Generation**: Uses EverArt MCP tool to generate reference images
 2. **Pixelization**: Reduces image to pixel art with palette quantization
-3. **Auto-Rigging**: Automatically detects parts and creates rig structure
+3. **Background Removal**: Creates cutout versions of monsters for layered display
 4. **Storage**: Saves monster bundles to `/public/cdn/monsters/{monsterId}/`
-5. **Runtime Rendering**: Uses PixiJS to render rigs with procedural animations
+5. **Runtime Display**: Uses static PNG images with CSS animations for visual effects

 ## Usage